vanHeemstraSystems/semaintic-versioning/300/300/README.md

 So let's continue.

-Browse the ```package.json``` file and witness that Semantic Release has already renamed the version from what it was before to the semantic naming, e.g.:
+Browse the ```package.json``` file and witness that Semantic Release has already renamed the version from what it was before (e.g. 0.1.0) to the semantic naming, e.g.:

 ```
 ...